 Keep Your Hair Detangled

-Friction is the number #1 cause of breakage in women regardless of culture, hair type, or texture.
+Friction is the number #1 cause of hair breaking off in women regardless of culture, hair type, or texture.
 Hair is a fiber and when fibers rub against each other, they create friction and often tangle.
 Tangled hair often becomes torn and ripped out.

 Leave-in conditioners are excellent for their detangling benefits.
 Better quality leave-in products provide a much-needed layer of protection to the hair that can last long after the conditioning service.

 Keep Your Ends Healthy

 Pay attention to the ends of your hair.
 If you notice split ends, cut them off immediately because splits can go all the way up your hair shaft.